writing Haskell for a year and a half at MIT Lincoln Laboratory

 yugeStore <- ask

-pronunciation <$> lift (hoist atomically (tryIncreasingYuge requestedUs yugeStore))
+pronunciation <$> lift (hoist atomically (tryIncreasingYuge requestedUs yugeStore))hoist our monad stack.